I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-protocol_cl_modify_call_qos_complete.md

 Specifies the final status of the client's asynchronous request to modify the call parameters for
      this VC as one of the following:

+#### NDIS_STATUS_SUCCESS

+The QoS was modified as requested by the client.

+#### NDIS_STATUS_RESOURCES

+NDIS or the call manager could not modify the QoS because one of them could not allocate
+       sufficient resources dynamically.

+#### NDIS_STATUS_INVALID_DATA

+The call parameters that the client supplied to
+       <b>NdisClModifyCallQoS</b> were invalid.

+#### NDIS_STATUS_FAILURE

+The call manager could not change the QoS because of a failure on the network or in another
+       connection-oriented network component.

+#### NDIS_STATUS_XXX

+The call manager failed to change the QoS, and NDIS propagated the CM-determined failure status
+       to the client.

 `ProtocolVcContext`